peterantypas/libais/README.rst

 .. image:: https://badge.fury.io/py/libais.svg
     :target: http://badge.fury.io/py/libais

 Library for decoding maritime Automatic Identification System messages.
+Forked from original POSIX-oriented version to optimize for embedded platforms as much as possible, starting with removal of all c++ <ostream> dependencies (severe code bloat).

 See Also
 ========